iljapanic/panic-bachelor/sections/3-conceptual-framework.md

 ### 3.2 Design meets information

-The purpose of this sub-section is to shed light on the evolving role of design in society.
-First it examines the historical position of design as an all-encompassing

 With the rapid adoption of the World Wide Web in the last two decades, the term “designer” became strongly associated with a small subset of visual design.
 Today, when we say designer, most people think of a person that builds websites, creates screen-based interfaces, and is concerned primarily with the digital, or sometimes print medium.
 However, design as a craft is much older than the Internet culture would lead us to believe.
 If taken in its broadest sense, design has always been here, and is in one of the most fundamental human activities.
 In the words of  one of the founding fathers of modern human-centered design: